LinusBleistein/LinusBleistein.github.io/index.md

 - HeKA Lab Meeting (Paris), Thesis presentation, 31.01.2022
 - GTT LPSM (Paris), ["Wasserstein-GANs and the signature transform"](https://www.lpsm.paris/agenda/seminaires-gdt/gtt/wasserstein-gans-and-signature-transform/), 09.09.2020.

-## Contact

-I am lucky to work at the beautiful campus of [PariSantéCampus](https://parisantecampus.fr/), in the 15th district of Paris.
-My adress is

-Equipe HeKA

-PariSantéCampus

-2-8, rue Oradour-sur-Glane

-75015 Paris.

-Feel free to reach out if you want to stop by for coffee or lunch.

-You can also contact me at firstname.lastname AT inria dot fr.

 ## Teaching and other academic activities